-The windling Hyondak is the most popular current advocate of a philosophical tradition called the Mirage, a school of thought that explained away the Scourge by saying it wasn't really happening.
-The Scourge, as well as most other experiences of life, was a mere illusion.
-Namegivers do not really exist, except for their souls.
 Their homes, the tools they use, their bodies, and the food they eat are all unreal.
 Souls float about in an immaterial realm, dreaming that the world exists.
 At one point, souls knew that they were real and that their dreams were not.
 But over time, they came to live in their dreams and began to think the dreams real.
 Eventually, souls described this dream world to one another and became trapped in the illusion that they had created together.
-This brought Name-giver souls into a world of pain.
+This brought Namegiver souls into a world of pain.
 Until they made the dream world "real" by their own belief in it, they had never suffered hunger or exhaustion, never known conflict or danger.
-Trapped in their collective illusion, sealed into the absurd bodies of Name-givers, the souls suffered all these unpleasant things.
-Faced with the struggle to survive, through rituals and meditation.
+Trapped in their collective illusion, sealed into the absurd bodies of Namegivers, the souls suffered all these unpleasant things.
+Faced with the struggle to survive, they soon forgot that they were once pure souls and thought of themselves only as bodies.
+The more time the souls spent in this false world, the more painful it became.
+The ultimate expression of this pain was the Scourge, a terrible nightmare brought about by the falseness of the dream world.

+The Mirage spawned several offshoots during the Scourge.
+One school tried to return to the world of souls through rituals and meditation.
 Another became fatalistic, deciding that nothing could be done to break the illusion.
-Yet another divided experiences according to their degree of reality: some things were more real than others, and followers of this philosophy strove to avoid unreal experiences and seek out real ones.
+Yet another divided experiences according to their degree of reality: some things were more real than others; and followers of this philosophy strove to avoid unreal experiences and seek out real ones.
 Once the Scourge ended and Throal reopened, these groups gradually fell apart.
 The Mirage became a matter for scholarly argument rather than a way of life.

-Hyondak is a recent immigrant to Throal, and has revived the cosmology behind the old philosophies of the Mirage with a new, selfindulgent twist.
+Hyondak is a recent immigrant to Throal, and has revived the cosmology behind the old philosophies of the Mirage with a new, self-indulgent twist.
 Hyondak argues that because the world is just an illusion, no act against anyone or anything in the world can be truly evil.
-The souls of Name-givers are already trapped in the unimaginable torment of a false physical body; therefore, the pursuit of selfish pleasure is perfectly understandable and acceptable as compensation.
+The souls of Namegivers are already trapped in the unimaginable torment of a false physical body; therefore, the pursuit of selfish pleasure is perfectly understandable and acceptable as compensation.
 No one can truly injure another Namegiver; whatever happens in the dream world is just a nightmare, and no one can be blamed for doing bad things in someone else's nightmare.